NahyeMoon/Tech_Layoff/World Population/EDA.md

 <br/><br/>
-According to the summary statistic of each column, Growth Rate ranged from 0.91 t0 1.07 with standard deviation 0.01, which is very small compared to standard deivations of populations that go up to tens or hundreds of million.
+According to the summary statistic of each column, Growth Rate ranged from 0.91 to 1.07 with standard deviation 0.01, which is very small compared to standard deivations of populations that go up to tens or hundreds of million.
 World Population Percentage ranges from 0.00 to 17.88 with a higher standard deviation of 1.71.
 However, 25%, 50% and 75% percentile of 0.01, 0.07 and 0.28 indicate that the most countries have a small World Population Percentage below 0.28.
 The boxplot not only supports those observations but visualizes the distributions of all values in each column.
 <br/>

 ```python